keerthikumar-t/SONiC/doc/ztp/trusted-ztp.md

 ### 5. Overview

-### 5.1 The Existing SONiC ZTP Service
+### 5.1 Current SONiC-ZTP Overview

-SONiC's existing Zero Touch Provisioning (ZTP) automates first-boot configuration of bare-metal switches i.e. it lets a factory-fresh SONiC switch configure itself with no operator interaction.
-You rack it, cable it, power it on.
-It uses DHCP to discover where its configuration lives, downloads a provisioning definition (the ZTP JSON), executes an ordered series of plugins — install firmware, load config_db.json, load a minigraph, set SNMP, run custom scripts — and finally hands control to the real, provisioned configuration.
+SONiC's existing Zero Touch Provisioning (ZTP) automates the initial configuration of bare-metal switches.
+A factory-fresh SONiC switch can be deployed with minimal operator involvement: once the device is racked, connected, and powered on, it uses DHCP to locate its provisioning information, downloads a ZTP configuration file, and executes a series of provisioning steps.
+These steps may include installing firmware, loading a config_db.json file or minigraph, configuring SNMP, and running custom scripts.
+After provisioning is complete, control is handed over to the final device configuration.

-The central design idea: ZTP is temporary scaffolding.
-It installs a throwaway “ZTP profile” configuration (just enough to bring links up and run DHCP), does its work, then removes itself and reloads the configuration it produced.
+A key design principle of SONiC ZTP is that it serves as a temporary bootstrap mechanism.
+The system first applies a minimal "ZTP profile" configuration, sufficient to bring up network connectivity and obtain DHCP information.
+After provisioning tasks are completed, this temporary configuration is removed and replaced with the intended operational configuration.

-It is widely adopted across data centre deployments.
-However, as SONiC expands into enterprise, regulated, and edge environments, the current implementation's lack of cryptographic security prevents adoption in security-sensitive contexts.
+SONiC ZTP is widely used in data center deployments because it simplifies large-scale device onboarding and reduces manual configuration effort.
+However, as SONiC adoption expands into enterprise, edge, and regulated environments, stronger security guarantees have become necessary.

-### 5.2 Motivation: Security Gaps in Today's ZTP (`sonic-ztp`)
+### 5.2 Motivation: Security Gaps in Today's SONiC-ZTP

-#### Current ZTP Architecture
+The current ZTP implementation relies on unauthenticated discovery and configuration delivery mechanisms, and it does not provide cryptographic verification of the provisioning source or payloads.
+As a result, it is not suitable for security-sensitive deployments that require authenticated device onboarding, verified ownership, and tamper-resistant configuration delivery.
+The existing ZTP flow is functional but **insecure by default**.

 ```mermaid
 sequenceDiagram